xiaoylu/leetcode_category/SuffixTree/Readme.md

 Suffix links enable us to reset the active point so we can make the next remaining insert

-For example, when dealing with suffix `abc...` and `bc..`, we know that, if a split occurs at `ab|...`, then another split must be done at `b|...`.
+For example, when dealing with suffix `abc...` and `bc..`, we know that, if a split occurs at the active point at `ab|...`, then another split must be done at the active point `b|...`.

-Instead of restarting from the root to match the `b`, we can follow the suffix link.
+Instead of restarting from the root to match the `b`, we can follow the suffix link to get to the next active point.

 For example: insert the remaining `by` for `abcabxaby`.